-- 3.9 If you have gone through the formal complaints process described in Stage Two above and you are not satisfied with the results of the investigation, you may ask for your complaint to be forwarded to the Chief Executive Officer of the NPA for review, or, if the complaint involves the Chief Executive, to the Monitoring Officer or another person authorised by him/her.
-We would normally expect you to request the referral of your complaint to Stage Three within 40 days of the NPA's Stage Two response, although in exceptional circumstances we may agree to investigate after that time has elapsed.
+- 3.9 If you have gone through the formal complaints process described in Stage Two above and you are not satisfied with the results of the investigation, you may ask for your complaint to be forwarded to our Chief Executive Officer for review, or, if the complaint involves the Chief Executive, to the Monitoring Officer or another person authorised by them.
+We would normally expect you to request the referral of your complaint to Stage Three within 40 days of our Stage Two response, although in exceptional circumstances we may agree to investigate after that time has elapsed.
 Subject to paragraph 3.10 below, you will receive a response within 20 working days of your request. - 3.10 In some cases, relations between the NPA and a complainant may deteriorate whilst a complaint is under investigation, or it may become apparent that there is another reason why there is little prospect of achieving a satisfactory outcome through the investigation.
-In such circumstances there is often little purpose in following through all stages of the complaints process and the NPA may decide not to offer a Stage Three review in its investigation.
-When this occurs the NPA will inform the complainant, who may then choose to refer this matter to the Ombudsman.
-If the complainant so requests, the NPA will confirm to the Ombudsman that it does not intend to take the investigation through Stage Three of its complaints process and will indicate its willingness that the Ombudsman open an investigation at this stage.
-For the avoidance of doubt, the decision not to proceed with Stage Three of the NPA's complaints process may be taken even when the NPA has not, or has not yet, invoked the provisions on unacceptable, unreasonably persistent or vexatious complaints set out in paragraph 9 below.
+In such circumstances there is often little purpose in following through all stages of the complaints process and we may decide not to offer a Stage Three review in its investigation.
+When this occurs, we will inform the complainant, who may then choose to refer this matter to the Ombudsman.
+If the complainant so requests, we will confirm to the Ombudsman that we do not intend to take the investigation through Stage Three of the complaints process and will indicate our willingness that the Ombudsman open an investigation at this stage.
+For the avoidance of doubt, the decision not to proceed with Stage Three of our complaints process may be taken even when we have not, or have not yet, invoked the provisions on unacceptable, unreasonably persistent or vexatious complaints set out in paragraph 9 below.

-- 4. Who will see my complaint? - 4.1 All comments and complaints are treated in confidence and will not disadvantage you in any future dealings you might have with the NPA. - 4.2 However, it may not always be possible to keep your details confidential, such as where allegations are made concerning the conduct of third parties, or where particular legislation applies to your complaint.
+4. Who will see my complaint?

+- 4.1 All comments and complaints are treated in confidence and will not disadvantage you in any future dealings you might have with us. - 4.2 However, it may not always be possible to keep your details confidential, such as where allegations are made concerning the conduct of third parties, or where particular legislation applies to your complaint.